-Parents PLUS Loans, FFEL and Direct Loans!Parents PLUS Loans are are a part of the Federal student aid program.
+Parents PLUS Loans, FFEL and Direct Loans!Parents PLUS Loans or Direct PLUS Loans, as they are also known, are a part of the Federal student aid program.
 They are available to parents of college students to help pay educational expenses.
 There are two versions of the Parents PLUS Loan.
 Through the Direct Loan Program, your loan funds will be sent directly to your child's school from the U.S. Department of Education.
-This is also known as the William D. Ford Federal Direct Loan Program.
-If you are receiving your loan through the Federal Family Education Loan (FFEL) Program then a bank, credit union or other lender will provide the funds to the school.
-The school may send you a disbursement check to be signed and returned.

-Parents PLUS Loans issued after July 1, 2006, have a fixed interest rate, 8.50% for the FFEL PLUS Loans and 7.90% for the Direct PLUS Loans.
+Parents PLUS Loans issued after July 1, 2018, have a fixed interest rate, 7.6% for the Direct PLUS Loans.
 The interest is charged from the time of disbursement until the loan is paid off.
-There is also a fee of up to 4% charged upon disbursment of the loan.
-For the FFEL, the fee is split between the government and the state guaranty agency.
+There is also a fee of up 4.248% charged upon disbursment of the loan.
 For the Direct loan, the entire fee is paid to the government.

 There is one big difference between PLUS loans and Stafford loans.
 Approval for the PLUS loans will require that the borrowers pass a credit check.
 Should they fail to pass, there is still a chance to get the loan by having someone else endorse (co-sign) the loan.
 This means they would be accepting responsibility for repaying the loan if your parents defaulted for any reason.